 In addition to writing, Forrest has designed and led the development of six hardware and software prototypes, including a prototype for a flat-panel handwriting and drawing device, a cost-accounting application marketed in cooperation with Microsoft, a file-conversion application for the IBM DisplayWriter, two audio synthesizers based on Intel neural-network chips, and several Java animations.

 Forrest received an M.A. in Architecture and an M.A. in City Planning from the University of California at Berkeley.
 His city-planning thesis on urban telecommunication networks was written under the chairman of the Electrical Engineering and Computer Science Department.
 His architecture thesis on transportation networks was written under the chairman of the Transportation Engineering Department.
-He received his B.S. in Design from the University of Michigan.
+He received his B.S. from the University of Michigan.

 Forrest gave a presentation on Cities and Computers: Their Architecture at Stanford University and UC Berkeley.
 The presentation describes computer functions that work like city functions.
 The video is at: Cities and Computers Video